pranaykasturi/mosaik-heatpump/docs/models/hotwatertank.rst

 the hot water tank model.
-The flow going to the heat pump (*HP_out*), the space heating demand (*SH_out*), and the domestic hot water demand (*DHW_out*) are connected to the bottom layer, the fourth layer and the top layer respectively.
-As described above, the flows coming into the tank are not connected to a fixed layer in the tank.
+The flow going to the heat pump (*HP_out*), the space heating demand (*SH_out*), and the domestic hot water demand (*DHW_out*) are connected to the bottom layer, the fourth layer and the top layer respectively in the example schematic shown below.
+As explained earlier, the flows coming into the tank are not connected to a fixed layer in the tank.
 They are connected to the layer with a temperature closest to that of the flow.